mainesecurity/maine/src/content/posts/sliverc2/Sliver C2 Manual: Complete Red Team Operation.md

 Think of it as the mission control center for a cyber operation.
 Just as NASA sends commands to and receives data from a rover on Mars, an attacker uses a C2 server to send instructions to and exfiltrate data from infected computers.

-it goes without saying, that this technology is a Post Explatation Tool, meaning, it is only useful after you have successfully compromised a system by other means first, then implemented your C2 framework to Maintain Persistent Access: Remain inside a victim's network for long periods without being detected; Execute Commands: Run scripts, steal files, hijack webcams, or encrypt data for ransomware; Move Laterally: Pivot from one infected machine to others within the network; Exfiltrate Data: Steal sensitive information like passwords, intellectual property, or financial data; Download Additional Malware: Use the initial breach to deploy other malicious tools.
+it goes without saying, that this technology is a Post Explanation Tool, meaning, it is only useful after you have successfully compromised a system by other means first, then implemented your C2 framework to Maintain Persistent Access: Remain inside a victim's network for long periods without being detected; Execute Commands: Run scripts, steal files, hijack webcams, or encrypt data for ransomware; Move Laterally: Pivot from one infected machine to others within the network; Exfiltrate Data: Steal sensitive information like passwords, intellectual property, or financial data; Download Additional Malware: Use the initial breach to deploy other malicious tools.

 So a C2 framework does not get you the foothold, you have to hack your way into the foothold first :)